This post contains affiliate links.

 Huckleberries

-Huckleberries are a small, dark purple berry that grows wild in the Pacific Northwest region of the United States.
+Huckleberries are small, dark purple berries that grow wild in the Pacific Northwest region of the United States.
 They have a sweet, slightly tart flavor and are high in antioxidants and fiber.
-They are often used in pies, A Variety of Jam Recipes, and syrups.
+They are often used in pies, a variety of jam recipes, and syrups.
+You can use them as a substitute for blueberries.

 Indian Gooseberry